Beyond Profit: An Investment Bank With a Purpose

 EPOCH Pi’s ‘A-Ha’: It’s About Supporting Urban Education

 Adara showed us that we had been thinking small.
 While we loved our mission of helping world-changing companies find aligned capital and partners for growth, we had our own purpose at EPOCH, and that was urban education.
 At the time, the three partners of EPOCH were each involved with different non-profits focused on improving education for communities in need.
-It wasn’t intentional, we were each involved on our own accord in organizations we loved and felt called to serve.
+It wasn’t intentional.
+We were each involved on our own accord in organizations we loved and felt called to serve.
 That’s how you know your purpose, you don’t so much as find your purpose as it finds you.

-This epiphany really excited us and changed the way we thought about EPOCH Pi: we were an investment bank with a purpose, whose mission was to help end the cycle of poverty by supporting organizations that address the impediments to high-quality urban education.For us, organizations like Breakthrough Charter Schools, Esperanza and The Intergenerational Schools were doing just that.
+This epiphany really excited us and changed the way we thought about EPOCH Pi: we were an investment bank with a higher purpose to help end the cycle of poverty by supporting organizations that address the impediments to high-quality urban education.For us, organizations like Breakthrough Charter Schools, Esperanza and The Intergenerational Schools were doing just that.
 While It is early in our journey, we have committed at least 25 percent of our profit to causes that improve urban education.
 Maybe if we work hard, in 20 years EPOCH can tell a story as inspiring as the Adara story and help make investment banking a noble profession once again.